Marty is Putney’s Executive Chef, responsible for three meals a day plus a mid-morning and late-night snack for about 300 people.

 B.A.
 Psychology and Movement Theatre, Utah State University.

-M.A. in progress, Gastronomy, Boston University.
+M.L.A.
+Gastronomy, Boston University.